 The data collected, managed, archived, and made available online at LTER sites form the foundation for science at the site, regional, and network levels and, coupled with community standards for information access and management, are the key CI strengths of the network.
 Integrative social-ecological research presents new network challenges that include both the development of system architectures to facilitate the federation of network science data and the development of standard approaches to accommodate multi-site experiments.
-Large volumes of data provided through sensor network technologies and acquisition of regional collections of spatial and social science data present additional challenges to site information among the sites and the network office and collaboration with emerging environmental observatory networks are essential to leverage resources in developing solutions to the common set of challenges presented by sensor network technologies and multi-site experiments.
+Large volumes of data provided through sensor network technologies and acquisition of regional collections of spatial and social science data present additional challenges to site information systems for assuring timely access to high-quality data and maintaining system security.
+Coordination among the sites and the network office and collaboration with emerging environmental observatory networks are essential to leverage resources in developing solutions to the common set of challenges presented by sensor network technologies and multi-site experiments.